mpanighetti/dnd5e-species/oozes/oozeborn.md

 You do not know how long you existed in your ooze state, and you likely only developed your current consciousness within the past year, but the memories of your simulacrum feel more true to your self-identity in terms of age and life experiences.

 _**Aversion to Fire.**_ The jelly that constitutes your physical being possesses a powerful instinctual fear of fire, which can sometimes be overwhelming.
-If you take fire damage, make a DC 10 Wisdom saving throw; on a failed save, you are frightened until the end of your next turn.
+If you take fire damage, make a DC 10 Wisdom Saving Throw; on a failed save, you are frightened until the end of your next turn.
 After a successful save, your aversion to fire is suppressed for the next 24 hours.

 _**Deep Speech.**_ In addition to any languages retained from your simulacrum, you can speak Deep Speech.